 Some lawmakers want all student loans to be forgiven, while others are calling for more moderate plans, setting limits on how much debt can be forgiven.
 While running for office, President Biden proposed forgiving $10,000 to all borrowers.
 Since his election, President Biden, Vice President Harris, and the U.S. Department of Education have worked on a forgiveness plan of up to $20,000.

 However, the Biden-Harris Administration’s Student Debt Relief Plan was blocked.
 The Supreme Court began hearing arguments in February 2023.

 Part of COVID-19 relief did include some changes to student loan forgiveness, which is normally only available under select circumstances.
 For example, working in lower-income areas or with non-profit groups previously allowed student loan forgiveness.

 Until December 31st, 2023, all borrowers may apply for student loan forgiveness, even if they do not meet any of the usual requirements.
 Borrowers who are ineligible may be offered consolidation instead, allowing them to renegotiate their existing debt and get rid of any previously incurred late fees.

 Student Loan Extensions

-Once the student loan repayment pause extension expires in August 2022, there is no guarantee that the Biden administration will renew it again.
+Once the student loan repayment pause extension expires, there is no guarantee that the Biden administration will renew it again.
 Borrowers who are unable to make payments can apply for a federal forbearance.
 The forbearance is only available for borrowers going through economic hardship.